shutron/AllCommands/README.md

 # How To Contribute
 > Its extremely simple to contribute.
-The follwing steps is all needed to contribute.
-Each steps are explained in detail for beginners
+The follwing 3 steps is all needed to contribute.
+Each steps are explained with pictures.

-If you are already fmiliar with git go ahead and do it your own way.
+If you are already familiar with git go ahead and do it your own way.

 ### Step 1.
 Create a branch from `master` branch
 + Go to allcommands [repositary](https://github.com/shutron/AllCommands)  and click on branch